Future Parameter Constraints from Weak Lensing CMB and Galaxy Lensing Power- and Bispectra: Discussion and conclusion

 There are a number of limitations to the results presented in this paper.
 The limitations inherent to the Fisher matrix formalism and to non-physical noise models such as those considered in this paper are already well known.
 The main limitations specific to this work are: \begin{itemize} \item The fitting formula used for the nonlinear matter bispectrum (from \cite{bispfit}) has an estimated accuracy of only up to about 10 percent.
 This intrinsic inaccuracy in the model for $B^{\delta}$ will propagate to the lensing bispectra.
 A correct modeling using e.g. effective field theory would be preferred, and would also allow us to marginalize over bias parameters.

 \item Certain cosmological parameters that affect nonlinear large-scale structure, such as neutrino masses or the dark energy equation of state, likely alter the fitting parameters of the matter bispectrum formula when varied.
 In the literature, this is currently not considered, which can make the derivatives of the bispectrum with respect to these cosmological parameters less accurate.
+Matter / lensing bispectrum emulators exist that allow one to vary at least some of the cosmological parameters that we consider, providing a possible solution that should be investigated in future work.
+An example is the emulator used in \cite{Coulton_2019}, which is based on the Cosmological Massive Neutrino Simulations \cite{Liu_2018} and varies $\sum m_{\nu}$, $A_s$, and $\Omega_m$.

 \item We assumed throughout this paper that lensing surveys would use data from multipoles as low as $\ell = 2$.
 However, our analytical formulas to calculate lensing spectra utilize the Limber approximation, which is only robust for $\ell \gtrsim 50$.
 Avoiding the Limber approximation would complicate calculations, requiring knowledge of unequal-time matter power and bispectra\footnote{Technically, this would be computationally much more demanding due to the need to evaluate double integrals instead of single integrals}.
 Moving beyond the Limber approximation can be achieved using methods such as those explored in reference \cite{Chen:2021vba} and might offer a path to address this.
 It is also worth mentioning that including foregrounds and other systematics will especially raise the noise for lower multipoles (see e.g. \cite{de_Oliveira_Costa_2006}).